stalj/pvd/03-DataProcessing/03-DataProcessing.md

 1. Open the notebook creating-queries.ipynb.
 Learn how to select data according to the specified criteria.
 Then, complete all tasks in the notebook.

-1. The CitiesInPoland.csv file contains a list of cities in Poland.
+1. The cities-in-poland.csv file contains a list of cities in Poland.
 Open the CSV file in a character editor and familiarize yourself with the data structure of the file.
 Notice that the data is separated by a semicolon.
 Find in the Pandas manual how to get data from a CSV file, separated by a semicolon.

     Create a new notebook and read the contents of the CSV file.
 Then, display file contents.
 As you can see, due to the volume of the data, only the first and last few rows are displayed.
 Find out how to display all rows of data.

-    Finally, complete each task in a **separate Code cell**.
+    Finally, complete each task in a **separate Code cell**.\
+    Copy the command content into a text cell and then add a Code cell below with the solution to the problem.

     * display the first 10 rows of data
     * display all rows of data